poo17nam/profile/README.md

-# devportfolio
+# profile

-A simple webpage to showcase my developer portfolio.
+A simple webpage to showcase my developer profile.